 All graphics features were set to max and display resolution was 1920x1200

 I needn't give more than a few figures as the results speak volumes.

-I went to three locations using the exact same gamesave in both the Vista and SL.
+I went to three locations using the exact same gamesave in both the Vista and OS X Snow Leopard.

 Sims household with three active Sims:

 Vista averaged 70-88 fps whilst observing the household activities